Sanne’s favorite sustainability initiative: Shareyourmeal.net

-Every month, one of PRé’s people talks about his or her personal favourite sustainable initiative.
+Every month, one of PRé’s people talks about their personal favorite sustainable initiative.
 This can be a product or a shop, a local initiative or a new website.
 This month, Sanne van der Es shares her experience with shareyourmeal.net.
 This platform helps people build social contacts, reduce food waste and contribute to a better, happier society.

 More Than Just Food

-A few meals and some research later, I realised that this is not just about food, and not just about convenience.
-The main strength of the platform is that it helps people build social connections: many shareyourmeal.net participants have initiated social events in their neighbourhoods, organised charity events, and helped people in need.
+A few meals and some research later, I realized that this is not just about food, and not just about convenience.
+The main strength of the platform is that it helps people build social connections: many shareyourmeal.net participants have initiated social events in their neighborhoods, organized charity events, and helped people in need.
 Some home cooks invite people to join them for dinner.
-One elderly couple, not able to cook anymore, now eat a homemade meal every day, made by their neighbours.
+One elderly couple, not able to cook anymore, now eats a homemade meal every day, made by their neighbors.
 Then there’s the “Don’t eat alone on Valentine’s Day” event.
 All initiated by people who truly believe that sharing is caring.

 What Can You Do?